ManiSadati/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am a B.Sc student in Computer Engineering, from the Department of Computer Engineering ([CE](https://ce.uk.ac.ir/en/home)) at Shahid Bahonar University of Kerman ([SBUK](https://uk.ac.ir/en/home)) under the supervision of professor [Behnam Ghavami](https://scholar.google.com/citations?user=a0vk8BkAAAAJ&hl=en).

-My research focuses on Computer Aided Design, Robust and Reliable Deep Learning models, Efficiency and quantization of Deep Learning models, and parallel programming.
+My research focuses on   Efficiency and quantization of Deep Learning, Computer Aided Design, Robust and Reliable Deep Learning models, and parallel programming.
 Currently, I am working on Quantization and Binarization of Deep learning models.

 In the past few years, I've done several research/programming projects using Python (Pytorch, matplotlib and tensorflow frameworks) and C++ (STL and CUDA libraries).
 I've also collaborated with Reconfigurable Computing LAB, Simon Fraser University and it resulted in two papers.